 Acts 27:9 Since much time had passed, and the voyage was now dangerous because even the Fast was already over, Paul advised them;

-“The Fast” is Yom Kippur, the Day of Atonement.
+“The Fast” is a centuries old idiom for Yom Kippur, the Day of Atonement.

 Do we see a pattern yet?